 Check the entire mouth twice a day using a small flashlight and tongue blade.
 If you wear dentures, remove them and look under the plates.
-Report any changes in appearance, taste or feeling to your oncologist or nurse.
+Report any changes in appearance, taste or feeling to your radiation oncologist or nurse.

 Perform the following mouth care 30 minutes after eating and every 4 hours while awake:

 Using a soft nylon bristle toothbrush, gently brush the teeth.
 If the toothbrush causes pain or discomfort, try soaking it in hot water to further soften the bristles.
 If still painful, use foam toothettes or wrap gauze around a Popsicle(r) stick and gently swab the teeth and gums.

 Rinse your toothbrush well after each use and store in a cool, dry place.